Pinot Noir bottles not to miss in 2026

 What is Pinot Noir wine and how is it made?

-Originally from the Burgundy region in France, Pinot Noir cultivars now exist in vineyards worldwide, especially in Italy, California, Oregon, New Zealand and Germany (where it is known as Spatburgunder)!
-Pinot Noir wines are often labeled by origin, such as Bourgogne Pinot Noir (an AOC in Burgundy, France) whose production is defined by strict regulations, as well as various AVAs in the US.
+Today, Pinot Noir is grown worldwide: Italy, California, Oregon, New Zealand and Germany (where it is known as Spätburgunder).
+Pinot Noir wines are often labeled by origin, such as Bourgogne Pinot Noir (an AOC in Burgundy, France), whose production is defined by strict regulations, as well as various AVAs in the US.

 Let’s see in detail how Pinot Noir wine is made: